 - Minivan and taxi services from Pak Chong to Bangkok are also available to book through the Search Box above, as well travel by train, bus, ferry and plane to and from other destinations in Thailand and across South East Asia.

-Location of Pak Chong Station
+Location of Pak Chong Railway Station

 Location of Bangkok Railway Station

-Travel from Bangkok Railway Station
+Travel from Bangkok Hua Lamphong Railway Station

-Bangkok’s main railway station is called Hua Lamphong and its located in Bangkok’s China Town area 4.8 km from the Khao San Road and 6.8 km from the start of the Sukhumvit Road.
+Bangkok’s old main railway station is called Hua Lamphong and its located in Bangkok’s China Town area 4.8 km from the Khao San Road and 6.8 km from the start of the Sukhumvit Road.
 There are several options for travel from Hua Lamphong Railway Station to other parts of Central Bangkok and the best option depends upon where you are going, how much time you have and how easily you can walk with your baggage.

 The options for travel from Bangkok Railway Station are:

 - Metro: Hua Lamphong Railway Station has its own metro station.
-There is a single underground train line running through the city with stops on route to the north of the city centre at the Silom Road, Sukhumvit Road and Chauchak Park.
-The metro also connects with the BTS system (overhead suburban railway) and the Airport Link to Suvarnabhumi Inernational Airport.
+There is a single underground train line running through the city with stops on route to the north of the city centre at the Silom Road, Sukhumvit Road and Chatuchak Park.
+The metro also connects with the BTS system (overhead suburban railway) and the Airport Link to Suvarnabhumi International Airport.
 If you can cope with carrying your bags through the metro system then it is the fastest and cheapest way to travel, although the metro does not go to riverside areas such as the Khao San Road.

 - Meter Taxi: If you get a meter taxi from the official taxi rank to the left hand side of the platforms then meter taxis are a fast and efficient form of transport which is not particularly expensive.
 Travel by taxi, however, can be slow in heavy traffic to areas such Siam Square and the Sukhumvit Road.